-‘In a recent interview, [this rich investor guy who made all his money in tech and then VC investing] was asked what his best advice would be to a smart 23-year-old American today.
+‘In a recent interview, Marc Andreessen [an investor who made all his money in tech and then VC investing] was asked what his best advice would be to a smart 23-year-old American today.

 “Don’t follow your passion,” he said.
 “Your passion is likely more dumb and useless than anything else.
 Your passion should be your hobby, not your work.
-Do it in your spare time.”‘(LINK)
+Do it in your spare time.”‘(LINK to Business Insider)

 Don’t follow your passions.
 Don’t do that which brings you joy.
 At best, it’s a frivolity.
 At worse, it’s just taking up your spare time when you could be consuming more.